nmhall/internal-lab/README.md

   - Initially, the files won't compile because you haven't implemented the control-flow structures.
 You may want to comment out some of the code until you have a chance to implement your control-flow structure.
-  - The control-flow structures that you're asked to implement are very un-Scala-y!
-Their behavior essentially relies on mutable variables, which we try to avoid in traditional Scala.
-But, of course, this is not traditional Scala.
-This is subversive Scala :).

 ## Part 1: `loop_until`
 Implement a control-flow structure called `loop_until` that can be used like so: